smucclaw/internal_docs/docs/current_system/logicalenglish.md

 If memory serves me right, we went for this because

 * we thought that some form of logic programming would make for a good foundation for the system --- eg, it would be simple to extend it with facilities for abductive reasoning.
 (You could of course also do this with more work in Haskell.)

-And some of the designers/implementers of this dialect of L4 had a strong interest in logic programming.
+* Some of the designers/implementers of this dialect of L4 had a strong interest in logic programming.

 * Logical English was especially convenient to build upon because it is a kind of CNL wrapper of Prolog -- it's basically Prolog with a natural-language-y facade.
 In that way, Logical English made it a lot easier to go from a CNL like Natural L4 to Prolog.

+* Logical English was able to produce relatively nice, human-readable explanation trees that's nicer than what one would produce with a naive logging evaluator / backwards chainer that's written from scratch.
+This capability admittedly wasn't used in the end, but it seemed like a nice advantage at the outset, when it wasn't clear what kinds of explanations we might need.

 ### Reservations people had about this ###